 Make sure you book a tour with an elephant sanctuary that cares for the animals and does not abuse them.
-We only want to support the sanctuaries that protect the elephants, here are a few to check out:
+We only want to support the sanctuaries that protect the elephants.

 In Chiang Mai, Thailand thats never a problem.
 Healthy food options are on every corner.
 There are plenty of vegan cafes and most cafes have vegetarian and organic options!

 My favorite cafe I found was Nice Kitchen on Soi 6 street.

 Theres nothing I love more than getting a massage after a long day of exploring.
 I mean its cheap and feels great to pamper yourself.
 Ahhh the life, theres a massage parlor left and right here.